 - Register on our website by creating a user profile – We collect personal information provided in your user profile.

 - Make a charitable donation through our website – We collect your payment information and any personal information you provide to us.

 We will use your data for legitimate administrative and security purposes, the fulfilment of our contract with you, compliance with our legal obligations, and/or your consent.

 The ways in which we use your data include:

 - Detecting spam (irrelevant or unsolicited electronic messages sent to users, for the purposes of advertising, phishing – fraudulent attempts to obtain personal information from internet users – spreading malware, and other such security threats.).

-- To facilitate account creation and logon process – If you choose to link your account with us to a third-party account (such as your Facebook or Instagram account), we use the information you allowed us to collect from those third parties to facilitate account creation and logon process for the performance of the contract.
-See the section below headed “Social Media Logins” for further information.
+- To facilitate account creation and logon process – If you choose to link your account with us to a third-party account (such as your Facebook or Instagram account), we will use the information you have allowed us to collect from those third parties to facilitate account creation and logon process for the performance of the contract.
+Read our “Social Media Logins” section below for further information.

 - Managing user accounts – We may use your information for the purposes of managing your account and keeping it in working order.